Parliamentary.ai

 Overview

-This Bill aims to strengthen the legal protection of children's rights in the UK by incorporating the UN Convention on the Rights of the Child (UNCRC) and its optional protocols into UK law.
-It clarifies how UK courts should interpret legislation in light of the UNCRC and provides mechanisms for addressing inconsistencies.
+This Bill aims to strengthen the legal protection of children's rights in the UK by incorporating the UN Convention on the Rights of the Child (UNCRC) and its Optional Protocols into UK law.
+It clarifies how UK laws should be interpreted in light of the UNCRC and provides mechanisms for addressing incompatibilities between UK legislation and the Convention.

 Description